kodefox/infra/packages/feetch/README.md

 #### createClient

-How to create a `client` is similar to what react-fetching-library has.
-Feetch also provides [options](https://marcin-piela.github.io/react-fetching-library/#/?id=available-options) that exists in react-fetching-library.
+Creating a `client` is similar to how it is done in `react-fetching-library`. `Feetch` also provides [options](https://marcin-piela.github.io/react-fetching-library/#/?id=available-options) that exists in react-fetching-library.

 ```tsx
 import { createClient } from 'feetch';